waithiran22/Counting-Cars/README.md

 ### speed - temperature
 <img src="CarGraphs/speedVStemperature1.png" height = 300, width = 450>

+This graph is a scatter plot that examines the relationship between two continuous variables: the speed of cars (in mph) and the temperature (in °F) at the time the speed was recorded.
+Observing the image there is a cluster of data points spread vertically at specific temperatures (61°F, 67°F, and 71°F), representing the speed of the different cars recorded by the speed radar.
+The blue line explains the average speed at each level of temperature, which doesn't change too much.
+The flatness of the line indicates no strong positive or negative correlation between the temperature and the speed of cars.
+Apart from that, there are some outliers at both 61°F and 71°F.

 ```
 #Scatter plot with a trend line for SPEED-TEMPERATURE
 ggplot(car_data, aes(x = Temperature, y = Speed)) +